apache/cordova-plugman/README.md

 If a file exists at the target location, tools based on this specification should stop the installation process and notify the user of the conflict.

 ### &lt;platform&gt;

 Platform tags identify platforms that have associated native code.
 Tools using this specification can identify supported platforms and install the code into Cordova projects.

+Plugins without `<platform>` tags are assumed to be JS-only, and therefore installable on any and all platforms.

 A sample platform tag: